phflot/ERP_alignment/README.md

-# Toolbox for fast, variational 1D ERP alignment
+# Toolbox for fast, variational 1D ERP alignment (VERPA)

 The code is written in Matlab and C++